namely/namely_ruby_whiff/README.md

 ## Caveats

-When adding an additional file to a rule for exclusion, the excluded files from the base config have to be added locally.
+When adding an additional file to a rule for exclusion, the excluded files from the base config also have to be added to the local config.
 For example:

 ```
 # in the base config from this gem